-There are few things that can tug at your heartstrings harder than a lost, abandoned or stray animal.
+There are few things that tug at your heartstrings harder than a lost, abandoned or stray animal.
 When animals live in the wild long enough — or are unlucky enough to be born that way — they can become feral.
 This is particularly true of cats.
-While amazingly resiliant, feral cats are succeptible to attacks, exposure, hunger or injury.
-Worse yet, many feral cats are not spayed or neutered, meaning they can breed generations of additional kittens creating a colony situation.
+While amazingly resilient, feral cats are susceptible to attacks, exposure, hunger or injury.
+Many feral cats are not spayed or neutered, meaning they can breed more kittens creating a colony situation.
 So what can you do if you spot a potential feral cat issue?

 Many times, what you may think is a feral cat could just be lost and longing to find their owners.
 Try taking photos of the cat and posting it to your neighborhood groups, or asking at your apartment community's office.
 More than likely they will have information on cat owners in the neighborhood or be able to assist you by sending out an email.
 You can also photocopy some fliers and put them up around the neighborhood.